-At December 31, 2017, we had 83.9 million gallons of home heating oil hedged for our ceiling customers and 17.9 million gallons for our fixed priced customers.
-Over 98% of these hedges were at their strike price, which reduces the potential for per gallon margin expansion for these customers unless the price for home heating oil declines.
-In addition, the percentage of customers on variable pricing has decreased (and the percentage of customers who have elected price protection has increased), which may adversely impact home heating oil margins in fiscal 2018 as the per gallon margins realized from price-protected customers generally are less than variable priced residential customers.
+As of March 31, 2018, we had 53.3 million gallons of home heating oil hedged for our ceiling customers and 8.8 million gallons for our fixed priced customers.
+Over 88% of these hedges were at their strike price, which reduces the potential for per gallon margin expansion for these customers unless the price for home heating oil declines.
+During April 2018, the wholesale cost of home heating oil continued to increase, and over 98% of the hedges for price protected customers were at their strike price.
+In addition, the percentage of customers on variable pricing has decreased (and the percentage of customers who have elected price protection has increased), which may adversely impact home heating oil margins for the remainder of fiscal 2018 and fiscal 2019 as the per-gallon margins realized from price-protected customers generally are less than variable-priced residential customers.